-Procedures for hearings involving complaints against student respondents alleging Title IX sexual harassment are found in the Student Conduct Code and in the Procedures for Alleged Violations of Part B (Title IX) of the UIS Sexual Misconduct Policy by Employees on the Sexual Misconduct Complaint Resolutions Procedures website.
+Procedures for hearings involving complaints against student respondents alleging Title IX sexual harassment are found in Appendix A of the Student Conduct Code.

 Appeals.
 For complaints involving student respondents, the determination of the hearing panel is final and binding upon the respondent unless the respondent or the complainant submits a written appeal to the Vice Chancellor for Student Affairs within 7 days of receiving notice of the determination of responsibility.